 Course Registration FAQs

-The Office of the University Registrar manages the system availablility.
+The Office of the University Registrar manages the system availability.
 Review dates.

-1. Go to Hokie Spa > Course Registration and Schedule Menu > Course Request > Enter the CRN for each course > Add CRNs.
+- Go to Hokie Spa > Course Registration and Schedule Menu > Spring 2026 Hokie Registration

-The Office of the University Registrar manages the system availablility.
+The Office of the University Registrar manages the system availability.
 Review dates.

-1. When Add/Drop opens, review the results of your course request.
-Go to Hokie Spa > Course Registration and Schedule Menu > Registration [Add/Drop] and Schedule > [Add/Drop] Register for Classes > view the Summary window in the lower right-hand corner.
-Course Request is just that - a request.
+When Add/Drop opens, review the results of your Course Request.
+Go to Hokie Spa > Course Registration and Schedule Menu > View Classic Student Schedule.
+Then select the term you wish to view.
+Course Request is just that – a request.
 You are not guaranteed to receive your preferred schedule.

 CRN is short for Course Request Number.
 This is the unique identifier number for each section of a course at Virginia Tech.
 The first digit of a CRN number is associated with the semester: